jsheroes/website/src/pages/code-of-conduct.md

 ---
 layout: "../layouts/MarkdownLayout.astro"
-title: "Code of Conduct"
+title: "Code of conduct"
 ---

-All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following **Code of Conduct**.
+All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following **code of conduct**.
 As organisers of JSHeroes, the JSHeroes community will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 We commit to providing a **safe** and **friendly** facility for all JSHeroes events, respecting each and every individual in the community and responding promptly to all reports of misconduct with our full attention.